RH3D/E3NG_docs/feedback.md

 - help supporting the project by using affiliate links that are not in the BOM.
 - contact RH3D about possible cooperation or want to be selling parts/kits specific to the project.

-Then please use the form in the link below:
+Please use the form in the link below:
 {: .text-center .lh-1 .pt-8 }

 [FEEDBACK FORM]{: .btn .fs-6 .fw-300 .text-yellow-300 }